 As I mentioned earlier, I do not recommend pure price action trading with the hanging man as an entry signal.
 That being said, the technique above is the correct way to trade this signal as a entry trigger if you choose to.

 Also keep in mind that the hanging man can be a very high probability entry trigger when combined with a good trading system.
-The Top Dog Trading system, for instance, teaches ways to measure other energies in the market (cycle, momentum, support/resistance, etc.).
-When you know what the other energies in the market are doing, it’s much easier to qualify high probability candlestick signals.
+When you get a confluence of signals from, not only your hanging man trigger, but other signals as well, it becomes much easier to qualify high quality trades.

 In the image above, you can see another great example of how the hanging man candlestick pattern can be used as an exit signal.
 There are some other indications that the bulls are running out of steam in this example as well.
 Let’s look at them altogether to get a picture of how we could have anticipated the bearish fall in price that followed: